Vicky Tiel: Career

 Tiel's first film credit as a costume designer was for What's New Pussycat?, shot in Paris, France.
 While shooting at the studio, Tiel met her first financial backer, Elizabeth Taylor.
 In 1968, after four years of dressing Taylor, Tiel and Taylor became partners in the Mia-Vicky couture house.
 In May 1968, the Mia-Vicky shop opened on 21 Rue Bonaparte Paris and is still in operation today.
 As a costume designers, Tiel and Fonssagrives introduced a satin wrap dress in 1967 for the movie Candy worn by actress Ewa Aulin.

 In 1970, after Fonssagrives divorced Féraud and left Paris, Tiel changed her label and their boutique into her own name, Vicky Tiel.

 In 2012, Vicky Tiel joined HSN TV in St Petersburg, Florida to produce a line of affordable dresses and in 2013 Tiel added sportswear, coats and handbags, all produced from a licensing agreement with G111 Corporation at 512 7th Ave, NY.
 This is Tiel's first work as a designer for an American company since the late 60s.

 Perfumes

-Since 1989, Tiel has launched the fragrances "Original", "Sirene", "Venus", "Etheree, "Ulysses", "Couture", "Desiree","Achilles", "Sensual", and "Tickled Pink".
-"Sirene" and "Ulysses" have sold worldwide since their debut and are currently licensed by 5 Star Fragrance.
+Since 1989, Tiel has launched the fragrances "Original", "Sirene", "Venus", "Etheree, "Ulysse", "Couture", "Desiree","Achilles", "Sensual", and "Tickled Pink".
+"Sirene" and "Ulysse" have sold worldwide since their debut and are currently licensed by 5 Star Fragrance.